338: No Such Thing As Carthaginian YouTube

 The nasty man's nowhere to be seen.

 It's so amazing.
+The Henry Ball belt pistol.

-The Bayswater Brothers, whose height is respectively six feet four inches and six feet eleven, and the united breadth of whose shoulders extends to as much as three yards, one foot five inches, give respectfully notice to the gentry and public of Paddington, Kensington, Stoute, Newington, Chelsea, Eaton Square, and Shepherdsbush that they will be most happy upon all social and jovial expeditions to escort elderly or nervous persons in the streets after dark.
+The Bayswater Brothers, whose height is respectively six feet four inches and six feet 11, and the united breadth of whose shoulders extends to as much as three yards, one foot five inches, give respectfully notice to the gentry and public of Paddington, Kensington, Stoat, Newington, Chelsea, Eaton Square, and Shepherdsbush that they will be most happy upon all social and jovial expeditions to escort elderly or nervous persons in the streets after dark.

 Wow, that sounds great.
+They sound great.

 So they'd served several months in the police force and

 they would go through any neighbourhood, even the worst garrotting districts well known.
+Yeah, but they don't go south of the river, do they?
+That's typical.

-It's just like Cabbies all over again.
+It's just like cabbies all over again.

-No garotting south of the river.
+No garotting south of the the river.
+Wow.

 Some more kind of panics.

-I'm saying that this garrotting wasn't really a thing.
+I'm saying that this garotting wasn't really a thing.
+It might have been a thing, but that's the kind of angler.

-It might have been a thing, but that's the kind of anglo-finite It's definitely a way smaller thing than the 1863 Garottas Act would suggest.
+It's definitely a way smaller thing than the 1863 Garottas Act would suggest.

-And everyone was going out looking at their car and they find little holes and they didn't know what had happened.
+In 1954, a load of people in Seattle were really worried because there were loads of holes in their windscreens and everyone was going out looking at their car and they find little holes and they didn't know what had happened.

+They thought it was vandals.
 They thought it might have been fallout from nuclear tests that were happening.

 To be honest, not that close to Seattle, but they thought maybe it was that.